IgniteUI/igniteui-docfx/en/components/general/wpf_to_angular_guide/create_first_angular_app.md

 It is important to keep in mind that an Angular application is a single page application (SPA) which means there is only one page in the entire app, and that is your `index.html`.
 The `index.html` file could be compared to the `App.xaml` of the WPF application.
 They are both global and everything you put there will show up on every single page of your application.
 The `index.html` file contains a section `<app-root></app-root>` which is similar to the `StartupUri` of the `App.xaml` file and specifies the first page we want to show when the app launches.

 What happens technically is when you navigate to the `index.html`, the `main.ts` JavaScript file invokes which loads the `AppModule`.
 An Angular application is made up of modules and components.
-By default you get a root module and a root component and those are going to be located under the `app` folder. when the `main.ts` file invokes, we're going to bootstrap the `AppModule`, which is in the `app.module.ts` file in the `app` folder.
+By default, you get a root module and a root component and those are going to be located under the `app` folder. when the `main.ts` file invokes, we're going to bootstrap the `AppModule`, which is in the `app.module.ts` file in the `app` folder.

 The app module then bootstraps its own `AppComponent`.
 The `AppComponent` is defined in the `app.component.ts` file and its selector is set to `app-root`.
 The `AppComponent` has its html template defined in the `app.component.html` file.
 Basically the `<app-root></app-root>` section in the `index.html` page will visualize the content of the `app.component.html` file.